cybergu0ck/notes/02-software-engineering/001-data-structures-and-algorithms/binary-trees.md

 These properties are not always mutually exclusive.
 You can have more than one:

-- A perfect tree is always complete and full.
+- A perfect binary tree is always complete binary tree.
-- A complete tree is not always full.
-(It's a complete tree even if the grapy node is present)
+- A complete tree is not always perfect tree.
 - A full tree is not always complete and perfect.